BlafKing/sd-civitai-browser-plus/README.md

 # Changelog 📋

+<h3>v1.12.2</h3>

+* Feature: Able to download multiple files from each version.
+* Bug fix: Models did not get deleted properly when in nested folders.
+* Bug fix: Wrong sha256 was being saved after downloading.
+* Bug fix: Wrong default folder was used when isntalled model got selected.

+---
 <h3>v1.12.1</h3>

-* File deletion now uses both SHA256 and file name to detect correct file.
+* Feature: File deletion now uses both SHA256 and file name to detect correct file.
-* Fixed a bug where the default file was incorrect when selecting a model.
-* Fixed a bug where Next Page caused an error when changing content type.
-* Added settings option to toggle automatically inserting 2 default sub folders.
+* New setting: option to toggle automatically inserting 2 default sub folders.
-* Added settings option to toggle installing LoCON's in LORA folder.
+* New setting: option to toggle installing LoCON's in LORA folder.
+* Bug fix: default file was incorrect when selecting a model.
+* Bug fix: Next Page caused an error when changing content type.

 ---
 <h3>v1.12</h3>

-* Added ability to load all selected installed models into browser in Update Models tab.
+* Feature: Ability to load all selected installed models into browser in Update Models tab.
-* Installed/outdated models check is now also done using SHA256 instead of only file name.
+* Feature: Installed/outdated models check is now done using SHA256 + file name.
-* Added ability to select multiple content Types when searching and scanning.
+* Feature: Ability to select multiple content Types when searching and scanning.
-* Greatly improved speed of model installed/update scanning if model ID is in associated .json
+* Feature: Greatly improved speed of model scanning if model ID is saved in .json

 ---
 <h3>v1.11.2</h3>